Festivals & Events Planning

 10 January – Croissant National Day

-25 to 26 January – The Saint-Vincent Tournante is a wine festival held yearly in a different wine village of Bourgogne.
+24 to 25 January – The Saint-Vincent Tournante is a wine festival held yearly in a different wine village in Bourgogne.
 The event celebrates the patron saint of winegrowers, Saint Vincent.
-This year 2025, the activities will be held in the village of Ladoix-Serrygny in the Côte de Beaune.
+This year 2026, the activities will be held in the village of Les Maranges in the Saône-et-Loire department.

 Best places to visit in France in January